w4rlock999/pair-implement/README.md

 ## View Outputs and Chat History

-After running the PAIR demo, you can view the resulting jailbreak prompt and chat history between the LLMs in the ```output.txt``` file within the main project directory.
+After running the PAIR demo, you can view the resulting jailbreak prompt and chat history between the LLMs in the json files inside the ```results``` folder.